-Outright Games and developer Wildsphere Studios have released Gigantosaurus: The Game based on the Disney Junior animated series.
-It’s available now on PC (Steam), PlayStation 4, Switch, and Xbox One….
+Outright Games and developer Coatsink have released Transformers: Battlegrounds, a tactical strategy game set in the Transformers universe.
+It’s available on PC (Steam), PlayStation 4, Switch, and Xbox One, for…

 Fortnitemares, the annual Halloween event for Fortnite, is now live through November 3.
 This year’s event is called Fortnitemares 2020: Midas’ Revenge, adding new shadow gameplay after your eliminated in…

 We can be certain of three things in life: death, taxes, and post-launch season passes for big-budget video games.
 Ubisoft officially announced the season pass for Assassin’s Creed Valhalla, which…

 Electronic Arts and Maxis have announced The Sims 4 Snowy Escape expansion pack, coming to PC and Mac (Origin, Steam), PlayStation 4, and Xbox One on November 13, for $39.99….

 The Video Game History Foundation is a nonprofit dedicated to preserving and celebrating old video games.
 They’ve started a new initiative, the Video Game Source Project, to preserve and analyze source code and other development materials before they’re lost.

 “For a video game historian, an archaeological dig through source material is the next best thing to time travel,” said Frank Cifaldi, founder and co-director, VGHF.
 “Unfortunately for us, most of that material – especially from our earliest days – has been lost forever.
 The Video Game Source Project will help us surface more of this material and normalize its use as an educational tool.”